 (MEM, MF, DEL-MEM, PhD graduates)

-- Bring your hood by Student Services as soon as you have picked up your academic apparel.
+1. Bring your hood by Student Services as soon as you have picked up your academic apparel.
 We will transport all hoods to the site.
 We need your hood no later than noon on Friday (before the NSOE Recognition Ceremony), but any time before that is great.

-- If you have not yet confirmed who will hood you, please do so promptly and let Cindy Peters know (if you did not provide this info in the graduation attendance form).
+2. If you have not yet confirmed who will hood you, please do so promptly and let Cindy Peters know (if you did not provide this info in the graduation attendance form).

 8. Duke Commencement is Sunday, May 13 in Wallace Wade Stadium.
 Please visit the Duke Commencement website for details on when and where you need to be.
-Erika and I will be there to assist you in lining up.
-Diego Calderon-Arrieta will carry the banner and Eleanor Johnstone and Ramsey Meigs will represent you in receiving your degrees, MEM and MF, respectively.
+Staff will be there to assist you in lining up.

-On Saturday morning May 12, Gather in the small parking lot adjacent to the large tent for line-up.
+On Saturday morning May 12, gather in the small parking lot adjacent to the large tent for line-up.
 The processional will be led by the dean and dignitaries in double file.
 The faculty will process in after the dignitaries, then the MEM and MFs and then the PhDs.
 We will be there to help you get lined up in the correct order.
-You should be wearing your academic apparel.
+You should be wearing your academic apparel except for the hood.